YoRHazero/jwstnoobfriend/docs/index.md

 The initial purpose is to develop

-* a convenient libray to help manage the complex process of data reduction and analysis
+* a convenient library to help manage the complex process of data reduction and analysis

-* a better tool for visual inspection
+* a well-arranged tool for visual inspection

 for JWST/NIRCam WFSS and Image data.

 Maybe in the future I will extend it to include NIRSpec and IFU.
 (1) { .annotate }

-1.  :smile_cat: If I have time.
+1.  :smile_cat: Possibly and hopefully.

 ---